Guildford (NSW)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Guildford has 144 active public transport stops offering a mix of train and bus services.
-These are served by 46 different routes that together facilitate 6,074 weekly passenger trips.
+Guildford has 144 active public transport stops serving a mix of train and bus services.
+These stops are covered by 46 individual routes, offering 6,074 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 124 meters to the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport, used by 77% of residents, while trains account for 16%.
+The average vehicle ownership is 1.2 per dwelling.

 Frequently Asked Questions - Transport